Javran/xmonad-entryhelper/README.md

           --replace                    Replace the running window manager with XMonad --restart                    Request a running XMonad process to restart

+## Argument handling

+Although this projects tries to resemble the argument handling behavior of XMonad, there are not exact the same.
+The differences are:

+* When invoked without argument or with `--replace` or `--resume` (this argument is not documented, assumably intended for internal use only):

+    * XMonad always does up-to-date checking internally and compile source codes as needed before invocations

+    * EntryHelper doesn't do up-to-date checking.

+        (TL;DR) This is because XMonad is using the following routing when executed:

+        1. XMonad started
+        2. Check for source files and recompile as needed
+        3. Execute the compiled binary
+        4. If any goes wrong, start xmonad using default configuration

+        This routing only works if XMonad binary and the binary compiled by XMonad are two different programs.
+But as EntryHelper wants to make your compiled binary and the XMonad program the same file, the same routing will cause an infinite loop (`1 => 2 => 3 => 1 ...`).

+        To solve this problem, in EntryHelper the up-to-date checking is considered one part of the compilation.
+And the compilation will not be executed unless `--recompile` or `--restart` is given.

+        Additionally, if you are using a build system like `make` or `cabal` to handle compilation, leaving the job of up-to-date checking
+        to the build system would be the simplest approach.

 ## Advanced features

 * Customized shell command compilation